mickelson/attract/Layouts.md

      type) with the specified name.
 The texture used will be the texture for whatever object (fe.Image, fe.Text, fe.Listbox) the shader is drawing.
+   * `set_texture_param( name, image )` - Set the texture variable (sampler2D
+     GLSL type) with the specified name to the texture contained in "image".
+     "image" must be an instance of the `fe.Image` class.

 Constants